|

 The phrase – 'the order of Melchizedek', simply

 means (in contrast to the inherited Jewish priesthood of Aaron) an earned priesthood.
-Christ's priesthood is by a divine recognition which He personally merited, as the priesthood of ancient king Mechizedek was recognized by Abraham.
+Christ's priesthood is by a divine recognition which He personally merited, as the priesthood of ancient king Melchizedek was recognized by Abraham.
 It was specifically because of the character of Christ's human life ('in the days of his flesh') that He deserved to be recognized by God as representative priest before

 the Most High.
 (See also 'For Melchizedek's